-This release introduces the Montoya API, an all-new replacement for the Extender API.
+This release introduces the Montoya API, an all-new replacement for the Wiener API.
 It also includes improvements to the Burp Collaborator client and adaptive request throttling for Burp Scanner.

-This change will not affect any current BApps, and the existing Extender API will continue to work as normal for the immediate future.
-However, we strongly recommend that you write any new extensions using the new Montoya API, as we will eventually end support for the Extender API.
+This change will not affect any current BApps, and the existing Wiener API will continue to work as normal for the immediate future.
+However, we strongly recommend that you write any new extensions using the new Montoya API, as we will eventually end support for the Wiener API.

 The Montoya API offers all of the same features as the existing version.
 It also includes several new features, such as: